Academic Integrity is hugely important at university and it’s everyone’s responsibility to understand what it means and act with it in mind.

 - Manage your time.
 Sometimes people do the wrong thing when they are stressed and under time constraints.
 Start assessment work and studying for tests and exams early.

 - If you’re doing something you feel unsure about, stop and find out if it’s OK before carrying on.
 You know what blatant cheating is but sometimes things that don’t seem so bad are still not acceptable and have massive consequences.
 It’s up to you to find out what is and isn’t OK and make sure you act with academic integrity.

-Here is some further information to help you get your head around what is academic integrity?
+Here is some further information regarding what is academic integrity?